 This API is used to list groups.
 Groups are configured in the settings and can be defined to include one or more devices.

 Show groups

 To show all groups the following REST call can be used:

 '''

 curl https://hostname/api/v1.0/groups

 '''

-That will return a JSON structure with all the groups defined:
+That will return a JSON structure with all group names and the hostnames of all devices in the group: